Effective from: 06/04/2021

 Changes to the Event

-Where we cancel an Event we will provide you with a credit equal to the amount of the purchase price paid by you for your ticket, to be applied towards attending another Money20/20 Event chosen at our sole discretion provided that should such Event take place more than 12 months after the date of the last day of the originally scheduled Event you will be entitled to receive a refund of the purchase price paid by you for your ticket.
-For Money20/20 Europe 2020 and Money20/20 USA 2020 Events only (each a “2020 Event”), where you are able to show evidence in form and substance satisfactory to us that:
+Where we cancel an Event we will provide you with a credit equal to the amount of the purchase price paid by you for your pass, to be applied towards attending another Money20/20 Event chosen at our sole discretion provided that should such Event take place more than 12 months after the date of the last day of the originally scheduled Event you will be entitled to receive a refund of the purchase price paid by you for your pass.
+For Money20/20 Europe 2021 and Money20/20 USA 2021 Events only (each a “2021 Event”), where you are able to show evidence in form and substance satisfactory to us that:

 Individuals who can be defined as “Consumers” within the meaning set out in the Consumer Rights Act 2015 are not permitted to attend our Events.
 Liability exclusion